htsmto/OmicsBridge/docs/Clinical_data.md

     - **Distribution** tab:
         - Generates a histogram of signature scores to help determine appropriate sample splitting criteria.

+??? info "What is GSVA and ssGSEA?"
+    GSVA (Gene Set Variation Analysis) calculates an enrichment score for each gene set by transforming gene expression data into a pathway activity score across samples.
+It uses kernel-based density estimation to assess the relative enrichment of a gene set, comparing it to the overall expression distribution in the dataset.

+    ssGSEA (single-sample Gene Set Enrichment Analysis), on the other hand, ranks genes within each sample and calculates an enrichment score based on the ranked positions of genes in a gene set.
+It evaluates how consistently genes of a set are positioned at the top or bottom of the ranked gene list for each individual sample.

 ??? success  "Adjustable graph parameters"
     - **Survival analysis plot**
         - Figure size (width and height)